benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("leastcostpath")` calculates Least Cost Paths (LCPs) using numerous time- and energy-based cost functions that approximate the difficulty of moving across a landscape
 -  `r github("ISAAKiel/lecAAR")` for calculating the largest empty circles and estimation of archaeological sites theoretically to be expected in region of interest.
 -  `r github("ISAAKiel/pathAAR")` to reconstruct paths using archaeological monuments, model parameters of infrastructure and evaluate those parameters.
+-  `r github("mrecos/klrfome")` for archaeological site location modeling; maps a single scalar outcome (e.g. presence/absence; 0/1) to a distribution of features.
+-  `r github("eScienceCenter/SiteExploitationTerritories")` calculates a non-isotropic spatial relationship by integrating human energy expenditure in terrain based estimations.

 ### Survey, excavation, and stratigraphic analysis